ibm-cloud-docs/openwhisk/actions_web.md

 # Creating web actions
 {: #actions_web}

-When you create a web action, the result is a URL that can be used to trigger the action from any web app.
+When you create an {{site.data.keyword.openwhisk}} web action, the result is a URL that can be used to trigger the action from any web app.
 {: shortdesc}

 The {{site.data.keyword.openwhisk}} web actions API endpoint changed.
 To align with other customer services, a new `functions.appdomain.cloud` API endpoint is available for web actions.
 The API endpoint `functions.cloud.ibm.com` is still active, but now returns response data as content type `text/plain` instead of `text/html`.
 Other content types are not changing.
 Migrate your web actions to use the new API endpoint.
 The previous endpoints are deprecated and will be deactivated at some point.